HakamShams/Semantic-Mesh-Segmentation/README.md

 * <a href="http://stanford.edu/~rqi/pointnet" target="_blank">PointNet: Deep Learning on Point Sets for 3D Classification and Segmentation</a> by Qi et al. (CVPR 2017 Oral Presentation).
 Code and data released in <a href="https://github.com/charlesq34/pointnet">GitHub</a>.
 * <a href="http://stanford.edu/~rqi/pointnet2/" target="_blank">PointNet++: Deep Hierarchical Feature Learning on Point Sets in a Metric Space</a> by Qi et al. (NIPS 2017) A hierarchical feature learning framework on point clouds.
 The PointNet++ architecture applies PointNet recursively on a nested partitioning of the input point set.
 It also proposes novel layers for point clouds with non-uniform densities.
-* <a href="https://github.com/lwiniwar/alsNet" target="_blank">alsNet: Classification of 3D Point Clouds using Deep Neural Networks</a> by Copyright (c) 2018, Lukas Winiwarter, TU Wien.
+* <a href="https://github.com/lwiniwar/alsNet" target="_blank">alsNet: Classification of 3D Point Clouds using Deep Neural Networks</a> by Lukas Winiwarter, TU Wien.